 Juicing can be done in several ways.
 Some do a juice fast.
 They drink only fresh juice for 3, 7, 10 or more days.

 Others replace one meal a day with fresh juice.
 For example, they eat breakfast and lunch but swap the evening meal for fresh juice.
-Other think that drinking juice for breakfast works better.
+Some feel that drinking juice for breakfast works better.

 Whatever the case, adding more vegetables daily by drinking them can be very helpful to control weight.
-Vegetables contain powerful nutrients that help lessen inflammation in the body.
+Vegetables contain powerful nutrients that help lessen inflammations.
 Juicing can also improve the gut bacteria composition.
 Both these factors affect the level of obesity.

+This depends entirely on what is juiced.
 Some claim that juicing is not very healthy because the juice containts too much sugar, a leading cause of obesity.
-But these people seem to think that you only juice sweet ingredients as pineapple and oranges.
+But these people seem to think that you can only juice sweet ingredients as pineapple and oranges.

 However, they fail to understand that there are many low-carb ingredients as lemon, lime, ginger, kale, parsley, cabbage, radishes, broccoli, cucumber, celery, spinach, bell pepper, fennel, green apples, and many other.
-This juice is low is sugar and can help control weight.
+Fresh juice from such veggies and fruits is low is sugar.